-Global Business Seminar is an experiential course taught each spring semester at Clark’s Worcester campus.
-It includes a week-long trip to an international center of commerce, where students learn about business, economic and cultural environments in the country of study.
+Global Business Seminar is an experiential course that includes a week-long trip to an international center of commerce, where students learn about business, economic and cultural environments in the country of study.
 While abroad, students are taught by Clark faculty, resident business executives, and guest lecturers.
 Site visits at select international companies may occur and help cohere the lectures, readings and discussions that precede the exciting and busy week abroad.
 Past Global Business Seminars have included trips to Norway, Amsterdam, Greece, Argentina, France, South Korea, and China.
 Please contact your academic adviser for more information and to determine your eligibility for the course.

 Pantheon Sorbonne Exchange Program